top of page

 Aida Rojas, B.S.

-Kindergarten Teacher, Dual Immersion Program
+Pre-K/Kindergarten Teacher, Dual Immersion Program

 Aida Rojas was born in San Diego, California, but grew up in Baja California, Mexico.
 She received her degree from Houston Baptist University in Elementary Bilingual Education, with an Elementary Certification for EC- 6th and TESOL Certificate.
 She also has an Associate's Degree in Biblical Studies from Southern California Seminary.
 Maestra Rojas is currently pursuing her Masters of Arts in Ministry with a concentration in Christian counseling at Grace School of Theology.